 PARIS — Canadian Bianca Andreescu scored a three-set victory over Ysaline Bonaventure of Belgium in the first round of the French Open on Monday.

-Andreescu dropped the opening set 6-3, before bouncing back to winning next two sets 7-5 and 6-0.
+Andreescu dropped the opening set 6-3, before bouncing back to win the next two sets, 7-5 and 6-0.

-Andreescu, from Mississauga, Ont. is one of four Canadians still competing in Paris.
+Andreescu, who will meet No. 14 seed Belinda Bencic on Wednesday, is one of four Canadians still competing in Paris.

 Leylah Fernandez and Felix Auger-Aliassime, both of Montreal, will be back on the clay on Wednesday following first round wins on Sunday.
 Fernandez, the tournament’s 17th seed, will play Czech Katerina Siniakova, while Auger-Aliassime, seeded ninth on the men’s side, meets Argentine qualifier Camilo Ugo Carabelli.

 Denis Shapovalov, of Richmond Hill, Ont., will play his opening-round match on Tuesday against Denmark’s Holger Rune.

 This report by The Canadian Press was first published May 23, 2022.